-Longer term responses:

-- Ward staff produce a safeguarding plan, and communicate this, and any updates, to the school at morning handover on a day to day basis. - Education staff adjust in school groups to ensure that the two students are working in different rooms - Arrival times to school are staggered to ensure minimal contact - Psychology staff complete a one to one support session with the victim as soon as possible after the incident, and feed this back to school staff. - A MDT discussion about the behaviour takes place in ward round, and parents or carers are made aware of the incident, and the ongoing support plan (for both students) - The perpetrator is supported with a bespoke PSHE session in school to explore the consequences of bullying behaviour - School staff monitor the situation, and intervene swiftly in the event of any recurrence.
+Because this behaviour has already been exhibited (both on the ward and in school), and is targeted, personal and likely to impact on the wellbeing of the other student it is considered to be a Level 3 incident.
+Possible responses to the situation are outlined below: Immediate Responses: Longer term responses: Members of staff remove both students from this situation, directing them to different locations.
+It may be appropriate to use MAPA de- escalation techniques.
+Ward staff produce a safeguarding plan, and communicate this, and any updates, to the school at morning handover on a day to day basis.
+The perpetrator is supported to return to ward, and completes their education on ward for the remainder Education staff adjust in school groups to ensure that the two students are working in different rooms of that day Arrival times to school are staggered to ensure minimal contact • The head teacher speaks to the perpetrator to ensure that they understand the unacceptable nature of their behaviour, and the likelihood of consequences (sanctions) if this is • Psychology staff complete a one to one support session with the victim as soon as possible after the incident, and feed this back to school staff. repeated.
+A focussed restorative / reflective discussion involving education and ward staff takes place with that student before the end of the day.
+A MDT discussion about the behaviour takes place in ward round, and parents or carers are made aware of the incident, and the ongoing support plan (for both students) The victim is supported to discuss the incident, and how it made them feel, and is supported to return to the classroom as soon as they feel safe and able to do so.
+Staff log the incident on datix/pinknotes/school bullying log The perpetrator is supported with a bespoke PSHE session in school to explore the consequences of bullying behaviour School staff monitor the situation, and intervene swiftly in the event of any recurrence.